Measles reported in Idaho resident; public health officials remind Idahoans to protect themselves from highly contagious illness by getting immunized

 • Drill holes in tire swings or old tires so water drains out.

-WNV does not usually affect domestic animals, such as dogs and cats, but it can cause severe illness in horses and certain bird species.
+West Nile virus does not usually affect domestic animals, such as dogs and cats, but it can cause severe illness in horses and certain bird species.
 There is no human vaccine available but there are vaccines available for horses.
 People are advised to vaccinate their horses to protect them against WNV.

 For more information on WNV please visit: